rockthejvm/rockthejvm-site/src/content/articles/cats-effect-3-racing-ios.md

 Let's consider two IOs:

-- one tries to compute a result: we'll simulate that with a sleep
+- One tries to compute a result: we'll simulate that with a sleep
-- one triggers a timeout
+- One triggers a timeout

 ```scala
 val valuableIO: IO[Int] =